The Man with the Golden Gun (film): Release and reception

 The Man with the Golden Gun opened in the United States and Canada on 18 December 1974.
 It opened to the public at the Odeon Leicester Square in London on 20 December 1974, following its Royal premiere the night before.
 Over the holiday period, United Artists had 1,240 prints of the film in release worldwide.
 The film was made with an estimated budget of $7 million.
 Despite initial good returns from the box office, including a gross of $3,441,228 in its first 3 to 5 days from 603 theaters in the United States and Canada, The Man with the Golden Gun grossed a total of $97.6 million at the worldwide box office, with $21 million in the US and Canada, making it the fourth lowest-grossing Bond film in the series.
 Its relatively modest returns by comparison with those of Live and Let Die (1973) reportedly placed the continuation of the franchise in jeopardy.

-The promotion of the film had "one of the more anaemic advertising campaigns of the series" and there were few products available, apart from the soundtrack and paperback book, although Lone Star Toys produced a "James Bond 007 pistol" in gold; this differed from the weapon used by Scaramanga in the film as it was little more than a Walther P38 with a silencer fitted.
+The promotion of the film had "one of the more anaemic advertising campaigns of the series" and there were few products available, apart from the soundtrack and paperback book, although Lone Star Toys produced a "James Bond 007 pistol" with a gold finish; this differed from the weapon used by Scaramanga in the film as it was little more than a Walther P38 with a silencer fitted.